Off pist skiing in Japan - Powder, Sushi and Onsen

 Day 2

-Arrival at Sapporo where we travel by car/minibus to Niseko.
+Arrival at Sapporo, from there we travel by car/minibus to Niseko.
+We met at 4 pm at Chitose.

 Day 3

-First ski day when we get to know the powder skiing in Niseko/Hirafu.
-We are exploring all the beautiful tree skiing and bowls in all sides of the mountain.
-During the day, we also learn and practise how to use the avalanche equipment.
+First ski day and we get to know the powder skiing in Niseko/Hirafu.
+We explore all the beautiful woods skiing and bowls on all sides of the mountain.
+During the day, we also learn and practice how to use the avalanche equipment.
 After skiing, it is a given with a cold beer in the nearby Onsen.
 Few things can compete against lying in natural hot springs and watch the snow fall after a good day of skiing.

 Day 4

-Hopefully, the fatigue from the trip is overcome and we can step up the pace a bit.
+Hopefully, the fatigue from the long flight is gone and we can step up the pace a bit.
 There are many nice resorts close to Niseko and it might be of value to visit one of these today.
+We continue to Kiroro and we will sleep in Otaru.

 Day 5